The importance of regular relaxation in pregnancy

 Research has shown that women labour better when relaxed and that is why Hypnobirthing is so effective.
 Hypnobirthing teaches you to relax regularly using special visualisation, hypnosis and breathing exercises, supported by your birth partner or husband.
 Entering relaxation sends messages to the body that all is safe and well, so that the healthy normal functioning of the body can go on.
 When you take time to quiet the mind, the calming physiological changes that happen are communicated to your baby.
 Oxygen circulates freely, and the baby receives the psychological and physiological benefits.

 Many people when asked what they do to relax will say they watch TV.
-This can be a nice way to relax your muscles as you sit during the evening watching Eastenders, but it does not relax the brain and nervous system and can be quite stimulating.
+This can be a nice way to relax your muscles as you sit during the evening watching Eastenders, but it does not relax the brain and nervous system.
+TV actually stimulates the brain.
 It takes your focus out of yourself like so many things in life where we are bombarded with information.
 Relaxation such as a guided meditation helps shift your awareness inwards to a place of inner peace.

-Mental health is as important as physical health, as it is common for pregnant women to develop symptoms of low mood, anxiety and depression from unmanaged stress.
+It is becoming increasingly recognised that mental health is as important as physical health.
+It is common for pregnant women to develop symptoms of low mood, anxiety and depression from unmanaged stress.
 According to Tommy’s – the UK’s largest charity researching the causes and prevention of pregnancy complications, it is thought that 1 in 5 women develop mental health problems during pregnancy or in the first year after childbirth.
 Regular relaxation can help prevent the development of anxiety and depression in pregnancy and in the postnatal period.

 A systematic review by Fink et al found that women who used regular relaxation during pregnancy led to fewer admissions to the hospital, fewer obstetric complications, less likely to have a premature baby, reduction in caesarean sections and fewer postnatal complications.
 Babies were also less likely to be of low birth weight and had improved performance on the neonatal behavioural assessment scale.